BrzozowskiPawel/VideoCutter/README.md

 # Face Anonymization

-Python script that helps to convert the movie into a set of frames.
-Just use 1 command and convert all movies you put into the input folder into frames. </br> This is that easy.
+Python script that helps to convert the movie into a set of frames. </br> Just use 1 command and convert all movies you put into the input folder into frames. </br> THIS IS THAT EASY.

 ## Table of Contents